uxuimercergroup/generator-evolution/README.md

 - The *dist* directory in the current working directory now contains production ready code (static HTML, minified CSS, minified JS, and optimized images).

 ### Deploy
-FTP the final production UI code to a secure FTP server.
+FTP the final production UI code to a secure FTP server

 - Setup:
 	1. Using your text editor, open the *grunt* directory in the root of the current working directory.
 Open the *sftp-deploy.js* file.